-The Moderator of the General Assembly of the Church of Scotland has today congratulated The Boys Brigade on their 130th anniversary.
+The Moderator of the General Assembly of the Church of Scotland has highlighted the key caring role the Church will play in Scotland’s future.